 Due to current pressures facing travel companies around the world, many businesses are making changes now to better prepare for the future.
-Holland America Line recently announced several changes, including that four of its ships will leave the fleet this year.
+Holland America Line announced several changes, including the sale of four of its ships.
 Cruise Specialists analyzed the changes and we have more information to help you plan for your future cruises.

 In a statement, Holland America Line recognized that it is difficult to see any ship leave a fleet, especially those that have a long and storied history with their company.
 Those familiar with Holland America Line’s annual World Cruise will recognize Amsterdam as the most recent ship for that voyage.
 Indeed, thousands of Cruise Specialists clients have boarded the cherished Amsterdam over the years for this voyage and felt a special connection (our company founder, Janet Lanterman, is the godmother).
 Travelers also have fond memories of the other three ships – all beautiful, mid-sized ships that called on countless destinations around the world.

 With the departure of Amsterdam, Holland America Line postponed its 2021 World Cruise until 2022 aboard Zaandam.
 Cruise Specialists will provide a Voyage Host for the 2022 cruise, making this our 32nd year of providing hosted voyage benefits for Holland America Line’s World Cruise.
 You can see details on that cruise, with the latest information we have, here.

 Zaandam is now tied as the cruise line’s most intimate ship, carrying 1,432 guests at double occupancy.
 Zaandam entered service in the year 2000 and was extensively refurbished in 2018.